-One of the common things that crops up in my advice and blogs is ‘eliminate, cut down or avoid processed foods’.
-But when it comes down to it – what is processed food and how do we know what’s ok and what’s not?
+One of the common things that crops up in my advice and articles is ‘eliminate, cut down or avoid processed foods’.
+But what is processed food and how do we know what’s ok and what’s not?

-There are different levels of processed food, and it’s not all bad, for instance some cheeses and butter, oils and cured meats are processed foods, they are foods that combine one or two ingredients.
+There are different types of processed food, and it’s not all bad.
+For instance some cheeses and butter, oils and cured meats are processed foods.
+They are foods that combine one or two ingredients.

-And then there is ultra processed food like breakfast cereals, pre-packaged meals, industrial made bread and reconstituted meat product, sweets, and crisps etc. It’s this group that we want to avoid as much as possible.
+Then there are ‘ultra processed’ food like breakfast cereals, pre-packaged meals, industrial-made bread and reconstituted meat products, sweets, and crisps, etc. It’s this group that we want to avoid as much as possible.

-A good rule is ‘the rule of 5’, which is to avoid anything with over 5 ingredients.
-But even then, things can be a little confusing, even something that is sold as ‘healthy’ may not be as healthy as it seems.
+A good rule to live by is to avoid anything with over 5 ingredients.
+But even then, things can be a little confusing.
+Even products sold as ‘healthy’ may not be as healthy as they seems.

-So how do we tell what’s good, and what’s not?
+How can we tell what’s healthy, and what’s not?

 With food labels, things can get confusing.
 The rule of five basically means – if you are faced with a long list of confusing names and numbers, don’t put it in your shopping basket.

-In this blog post I will explain what you should look out for, what’s ok and what to avoid.
+In this article post I will explain what you should look out for, what’s ok and what to avoid.

-The advice I give all my clients is to buy whole foods as much as possible and prepare everything fresh so you know exactly what ingredients go into your food.
+The advice I give all my clients is to buy whole foods as much as possible and prepare everything fresh.
+This way you know exactly what ingredients go into your food.
 You are then in charge of the amount of salt and sugar you add.